 First was when project management went wrong.
 Because it resulted in job losses, I will avoid going into detail about it.
 Another was a SQL Server migration which I will discuss here.

 I was once involved in a hardware migration project.
 We had tested the SQL Server upgrade.
 In addition, we were told that software was fine.
 So, we assumed it had been tested.

 However, when we performed the upgrade, we discovered that there were issues with the application.

-Luckily I was able to contact somebody who knew the application well.
-He was so dedicated he helped me fix the issue the day before his wedding.
-We managed to avoid an embarassing situation.
+Luckily, I was able to contact somebody who knew the application well.
+In fact, they were so dedicated they helped me fix the issue the day before their wedding.
+Due to their help, we managed to avoid an embarrassing situation.

-Main reason I’m telling you this is to stress how important it is to test and plan database migrations.
-Thoroughly test your migrated databases against whatever applications you intend to use.
-Test as many features as you can.
+Main reason I’m telling you this is to stress just how important it is to test and plan database migrations.
+In addition, thoroughly test your migrated databases against whatever applications you intend to use.
+In fact, I recommend you test as many features as you can beforehand.

 Thanks for reading my first ever T-SQL Tuesday contribution.
-I’m sure during today you will read many other project related horror stories.
-Hopefully you will learn from some of our project issues.
+I’m sure for this month’s theme you will read other project related horror stories as well.

 Hopefully, you will learn from some of our past project issues.
 Of course, feel free to leave a comment.